dsanson/dsanson.github.com/site.markdown

 One important exception:

--   All rights reserved for research papers and drafts of research papers, including all documents linked to from my [Research](/research "Research") page.
+-   All rights reserved for research papers and drafts of research papers, including all documents linked from my [Research](/research "Research") page.

 ## Site design